estherbouquet/lectura-plus/README.md

 an open-source old newspapers distributor based on [Lectura+ database](https://www.lectura.plus/Presse/). 📃

 this project was
-  - initiated by Auvergne-Rhône-Alpes Livre et Lecture
+  - initiated by Auvergne-Rhône-Alpes Livre et Lecture (Alizé Buisse and Priscille Legros)
   - created, designed and developed by Léa Belzunces, Esther Bouquet and Déborah-Loïs Séry

 All of the next steps have been developed for a raspberry pi 3 B+ running [Stretch Version 9](https://downloads.raspberrypi.org/raspbian/images/raspbian-2019-04-09/) and an Epson TM-T20III.
-The articles that you want to print needs to be .txt files.
+The articles that you want to print need to be .txt files.
 The content needs to be in markdown with the following order:

 - '#' → name of the newspaper
 - '##' → title (h1)